rfougy/riv.systems/NOTES.md

 #### Part 2: Approach to updating DotCell Styling

-##### Context & deactivateCorods

-[X] 1.
-Create context that stores the following states:
-  a. 'deactivatedCoords' (array)
-[X] 2.
-In Context: setInterval every x milliseconds, select an inactiveCoord from inactiveCoords local state.
-  i.
-Push inactiveCoord to deactivatedCoords context state. ii.
-In Context (useEffect hook): remove the inactiveCoord from inactiveCoords context state. iii. clearInterval once list of inactiveCoords context state is empty.

 ##### Updating Styles

 1. In DotCell Component: Create a local state 'active' with type boolean.